wahid18-maqs/Stock-Cryptocurrency-Price-Pridiction/README.md

 # Stock and Cryptocurrency Price Pridiction Web app

 ## Overview

-The core of the project is an LSTM (Long Short-Term Memory) neural network model, which is trained on past price data to make future price predictions.
-A Flask web application is built to allow users to input a stock or cryptocurrency symbol and a date range, and then see the predicted versus actual prices.
+This project is designed to predict stock and cryptocurrency prices based on historical data.
+It uses a type of neural network called LSTM (Long Short-Term Memory) to learn from past prices and make future predictions.
+A web application built with Flask lets users enter a stock or cryptocurrency symbol and a date range to see the predicted and actual prices, calculated after analyzing the past 10 days of data

 ## Screenshots